Skip to main content

 order_context.order_context_hashThe market identifier hash

-order_context.statusOrder status: "approved", "cancelled", or "closed"
+order_context.statusOrder acceptance status: "approved" (accepted into queue), "cancelled", or "closed"

-• No position was created
+• No order was created

 Understanding Your Investment